BigDataInSilicoBiologyGroup/IgemRNA/README.rst

 There are two ways to perform this test case:

-**1. Using GUI** - upload transciptomics data file, select a thresholding approach, input threshold value/s, select non-optimization tasks option *filter highly and lowly expressed genes* and press *OK*.
+**1. Using GUI** - upload transciptomics data file, select a thresholding approach, input threshold value/s, select non-optimization tasks option *Filter highly and lowly expressed genes* and press *OK*.

 **2. Run test case files** from the *Scripts* folder of *IgemRNA* tool: